 Go to your iPhone Settings, scroll down and find Siri and Search, tap on it.
-Toggle off all three button shown in the image above.
+Toggle off all three buttons shown in the image above.

 Siri Suggestions can be a battery drainer too.
 Siri analyzes how you use your Apple device to give you personalized suggestions and better search.
 In order to do that, Siri needs to send some of this information back to Apple.

-While you’re in Settings, find Siri Suggestions under Siri and Search and toggles the “Suggestions in Search” and “Suggestions in Look Up” switches to off.
+While you’re in Settings, find Siri Suggestions under Siri and Search and toggle the “Suggestions in Search” and “Suggestions in Look Up” switches to off.

 You can also prevent apps from helping to personalize Siri.
 Scroll down to find the app you want to disable, select it and slide the “Search and Siri Suggestions” switch to off.